DanHachijo/breakroom-party/README.md

 ## Features

+- No need to sign up.
+- The record in the data base will deleted after 3 hours from created time.

 ### Shuffle Game

 The Shuffle Game allows users to decide who speaks next or select a random topic for discussion.
 It's fully customizable with a list of options, and it includes a function to disable items once they're selected.